 Gillespie & Palomar Users

 The entry works the same way with the exception of the access times.
-Those offices are available 24x7x365.
+Those offices are available 0600-2100 every day.
 Exit from this office is done the same way you exit any other door.
 Turn the handle, walk out, make sure the door closes behind you.
 Simple, fast, done.

 If you should ever resign, once you submit your resignation form, the system will work in reverse and remove access to the system immediately just prior to resigning your member account in Schedule Master.